One Day in Yangon

 The Shwedagon Pagoda in Yangon, Myanmar

-After a couple of magical days in Inle Lake, our tour of Myanmar was near the end but we had one more stop planned with a one-day visit to Yangon, formerly known as Rangoon.
+After a couple of magical days in Inle Lake, our tour of Myanmar was nearing its end, but we had one more stop planned: a one-day visit to Yangon, formerly known as Rangoon.

-Yangon is the largest city in Myanmar and in the core of the city British colonial architecture is predominant.
+Yangon is the largest city in Myanmar.
+In its core, British colonial architecture is predominant.
 It is a bustling city with traffic jams, markets, parks, and modern high rises.

 One of the main attractions is the Shwedagon Pagoda, seen in the photo above.